 2. Walk to the Grawa Waterfall and Alm

 Leave some time after your picnic at Klaus Äuele to drive a few kilometres further up the valley to the Grawa Alm and waterfall.
-This is definitely one of the best spots in the Stubai in summer to have a beer or an ice cream.
+This is definitely one of the best spots in the whole of Austria in summer to have a beer or an ice cream.
 But before you sit down at the Alm, walk the couple of hundred metres to the magnificent Grawa waterfall.
 The path, which is part of the Wildwasserweg hiking trail, was upgraded recently to make it more accessible.

 A width of 85m makes the Grawa Waterfall the widest in the Eastern Alps.
 The water crashes down 180 metres, spraying everyone that comes too near with a fine mist which is said to have special health benefits.
 A wooden deck with loungers at the foot of the waterfall allows you to test this theory.